Mohammad Mizanur Rahman

 Mohammad Mizanur Rahman (born 1 June 1957) is a Bangladesh Awami League politician and a former Jatiya Sangsad member for the Khulna-2 constituency.

 Early life

-Rahman completed his bachelor's in commerce.
+Rahman attended St. Joseph's High School, Khulna.
+He completed his bachelor's in commerce.

 Career

-Rahman was elected to Parliament from Khulna-2 on 5 January 2014 as a Bangladesh Awami League candidate.
+Rahman was elected to parliament from Khulna-2 on 5 January 2014 as a Bangladesh Awami League candidate.

-In April 2018, the Bangladesh Anti Corruption Commission announced an investigation into his wealth.
+In April 2018, the Anti-Corruption Commission announced an investigation into his wealth.
 In August 2019, the commission filed a case against him for allegedly amassing wealth worth about Tk 1.5 crore beyond the known source of income.